 Northern Europe Cruises

 The stunning Northern Lights, the bustling Scandinavian capitals and charming villages, untouched landscapes, the grand Fjords, enchanted castles, sparkling glaciers, and much, much more

 Northern Europe offers a diverse range of landscapes, natural wonders and stunning cities and villages.
 The waters are lined with beautiful fjords and towering mountain peaks along the way, therefore a cruise offers the perfect opportunity to truly appreciate the region.
 Expect experiences such as witnessing the incredible Northern lights, discovering beautiful Baltic capitals such as Tallinn and so much more.
-There are a wide variety of itineraries available, meaning that the perfect cruise experience is available for everyone.
+There are a wide variety of itineraries available, meaning that the perfect cruise experience is here for everyone.

-Whether you fancy bar hopping in Tromsø, marvelling at the Stockholm Archipelago or sampling Danish delights in Copenhagen, a Northern European cruise can realise all of your passions.
+Whether you fancy bar hopping in Tromsø, marvelling at the Stockholm Archipelago or sampling Danish delights in Copenhagen, a Northern European cruise can offer you everything you're looking for.
 Immerse yourself into the culture of the region with shore excursions and enjoy views of the unique surroundings from the comfort of a cruise ship.
-Friendly locals and endless opportunities for new experiences and cultural insights await.
+Friendly locals in Dublin and endless opportunities in Belfast for new experiences and cultural insights await.